nerdfiles/douadevops/topics.md

 Try angular-cli.
 Or yeoman in general.
 Mix recipes of what you need: js-data, systemjs, leaflet, etc.

 Or follow MOVE: model, operation, view, event.
 Backbone then feels more like a lib.
-Events, Collections, Views, Routers work well in this, instead of MV*.
+Events, Collections, Views, Routers work well in this, instead of MV\*.

+### Should I start learning Angular 2 or continue using Angular 1.5.x?

+The patterns of MV* are a bit older and different from the Model-Operation-Component-Presentation pattern.
+Less magic base classism.

 ### [I want to combine HTML and PHP in one page when using form data.
 What do I do?](https://www.quora.com/I-want-to-combine-HTML-and-PHP-in-one-page-when-using-form-data-What-do-I-do/answer/Aaron-Alan-Alexander)